 Food contamination and spoilage is something every bakery will encounter.
-We compare spoilage and equipment breakdown policies and which you should add to your bakery insurance
+The spoilage policy covers the cost buying new food and the of loss revenue in cases where you need to close.
+This coverage is essential to any business that handles perishables.
+We compare both spoilage and equipment breakdown policies more in detail and advise which you should add to your bakery insurance.

 In understanding spoilage coverage it is important to know what your covered property encompasses.
 Covered property refers to the perishable stock located at the bakery which should be describe in the policy.
 Perishable stock simply means personal property maintained under controlled conditions for its preservation that is susceptible to loss or damage.
 This type of policy limits coverage to two causes of loss: